Quick Answer

 What happened in February 2021 cold weather?

-In February 2021, a disrupted polar vortex drove arctic air deep into the southern United States, producing Winter Storm Uri.
-Texas experienced temperatures well below zero across the state, and the ERCOT power grid collapsed under unprecedented demand.
+A disrupted polar vortex drove arctic air deep into the southern United States, producing Winter Storm Uri.
+Texas experienced temperatures well below zero, and the ERCOT power grid collapsed under unprecedented demand.
 Over 4.5 million homes lost power for up to a week.
 At least 246 people died from hypothermia, carbon monoxide poisoning, and related causes.
-Municipal water systems failed, pipes burst in millions of homes, and the economic damage exceeded $195 billion.
+Municipal water systems failed, pipes burst in millions of homes, and economic damage exceeded $195 billion.
 It remains one of the deadliest and costliest winter events in U.S. history.

 What was the weather like in February 2021?

-February 2021 brought historically extreme cold to regions unaccustomed to it.
+February 2021 brought historically extreme cold to regions that weren’t built for it.
 Texas saw temperatures as low as -2°F in areas that rarely see freezing weather.
 Ice storms hit the Pacific Northwest and Southeast simultaneously.
 Over 150 million Americans were under winter weather advisories at the storm’s peak.
-The cold persisted for over a week — far longer than typical cold snaps — which is what made the infrastructure damage so severe.
-Roads remained impassable for days in many areas, and the compounding effects of sustained cold rather than a brief freeze caused the catastrophic pipe failures and grid collapse.
+The cold persisted for over a week — far longer than typical cold snaps — and that sustained duration is what made the infrastructure damage so catastrophic.

 How long can power be out during a major winter storm?

 During Winter Storm Uri, some Texas homes lost power for nearly a week.
 The 1998 Quebec ice storm left residents without electricity for up to five weeks.
-Planning for at least two weeks of energy independence — with backup heating, stored water, batteries, and fuel — is a realistic minimum preparedness target based on historical precedent.
+Planning for at least two weeks of energy independence — with backup heating, stored water, batteries, and fuel — is a realistic minimum based on what’s actually happened in recent history.

 How to survive a week without power in winter?